It Feels Like My Lawyer Is Working Against Me, Here's How to Tell If You're Right

 Reason 1: They took too many cases

 Criminal defense attorneys, especially in mid-range firms, often carry caseloads that make effective representation impossible.
-When someone has 80-100 active cases, your file becomes a number.
-The path of least resistance is always the plea deal — it's faster, easier, and frees them up for the next retainer.
+When someone has dozens of active cases at once, your file becomes a number.
+The path of least resistance is always the plea deal, it's faster, easier, and frees them up for the next retainer.

 This doesn't mean they're evil.
 It means the economics of their practice don't align with your interests.